Top 20 Things To Do in Adelaide With Places to Visit

 The Adelaide Botanic Gardens

-The Botanical Gardens are located on the eastern end of the North Terrace, a few minutes walk from the city centre.
-The entrance is free and there are also free walking tours at 10.30 am.
-The Adelaide Botanic gardens are worth seeing on a sunny day or for a break from the city buzz or combined with the cultural walk in North Terrace.
-Don’t miss out on visiting the newly restored Palm Lake and the beautiful Aboriginal Artworks display, they are a unique attraction.
+The Botanical Gardens are located on the eastern end of the North Terrace and are a few minutes walk from the city centre.
+The entrance is free, and free walking tours at 10.30 am.
+The Adelaide Botanic Gardens are worth seeing on a sunny day or for a break from the city buzz combined with the cultural walk in North Terrace.
+Don’t miss out on visiting the newly restored Palm Lake and the beautiful Aboriginal Artworks display, as they are a unique attraction.

 Dive into the Himeji Gardens